ThalesGroup/sta-idm-framework/README.md

 # sta-idm-connector
 Identity Connector for STA over REST API(s)

-STA Identity Connctor Framework is built using the connId Framework to develop, manage and run along side with other identity connectors for by direcectional syncronization with other target systems.
+STA Identity Connector Framework is built using the connId Framework to develop, manage and run along side with other identity connectors for by directional syncronization with other target systems.

 <br><br><br><br>